What Is Released When An Electron Loses Energy

 Infrared (IR) Radiation

 IR radiation is emitted when electrons transition between lower energy levels, often associated with vibrational and rotational energy changes in molecules.
-This type of radiation is commonly associated with heat.
+In real terms, this type of radiation is commonly associated with heat.
 When an object is heated, its molecules vibrate more vigorously, leading to the emission of IR radiation.

 Other Forms of Radiation

 Electrons can also emit other forms of electromagnetic radiation, such as radio waves and microwaves, under specific circumstances.
-For example, radio waves are emitted by electrons accelerating in an antenna, and microwaves are used in microwave ovens to heat food by causing water molecules to vibrate.
+As an example, radio waves are emitted by electrons accelerating in an antenna, and microwaves are used in microwave ovens to heat food by causing water molecules to vibrate.

 Examples and Applications